Arusikhov/freelss/README.md

+$ this is a modified version of Hairu's freelss software.
+Pins are set to match original diagram on freelss.org

 # FreeLSS

 FreeLSS is a laser scanning program for the Raspberry Pi.
 It allows a Raspberry Pi to function as the core to a complete turn table laser scanning system.